shdnx/next-express/README.md

       }
     });

-    // you can register any other routes as you want; you can also use ALL the standard Express functions such as server.get(), server.post(), server.route(), server.use(), etc.
+    // you can register any other routes as you want; you can also
+    // use ALL the standard Express functions such as
+    // server.get(), server.post(), server.use(), etc.

     // finally, start the server
-    // nextpress' listen() method returns a Promise if no callback function was passed to it; it also automatically registers the Next.js request handler (app.getRequestHandler()) return server.listen(PORT);
+    // nextpress' listen() method returns a Promise if no callback
+    // function was passed to it; it also automatically registers
+    // the Next.js request handler (app.getRequestHandler())
+    return server.listen(PORT);
   })
   .then(() => console.log(`> Running on http://localhost:${PORT}`))